The increasing competition puts pressure on companies and the need for differentiation is more important than ever.

 Disney World – Unite in Company Culture

-This probably doesn’t come as a complete shock for you: Disney World is on the top list of providing superior customer experience.
+This probably doesn’t come as a complete shock for you: Disney World is on the top list of providing a superior customer experience.
 Many of those who have visited Disney World before, know that there is something special in it.
 You do not only remember the number of children on a sugar high, running after their favorite Disney characters but you also most probably remember the magical experience, said to be the experience of a lifetime.

 What can we learn from Disney World?